gopalhande7/gopalhande7/README.md

 Results-driven **Software Engineer in Test (SDET)** with hands-on experience in **Java and JavaScript-based test automation**, **UI automation**, **API testing**, and **CI/CD-driven quality engineering**.

-Experienced in designing scalable automation frameworks using **Selenium and Playwright**, integrating automated tests into CI/CD pipelines, and collaborating effectively within Agile teams to deliver high-quality software.
+Experienced in designing and maintaining automation frameworks using **Selenium and Playwright**, integrating automated tests into CI/CD pipelines, and collaborating with Agile teams to deliver reliable software.

 - Expertise in **UI, API, and regression automation**
-- Strong foundation in **Java and JavaScript automation**
+- Strong foundation in **Java and JavaScript**
 - Hands-on experience with **Selenium and Playwright**
-- Experience with **test design, framework architecture, and reporting**
+- Experience with **test design and automation framework architecture**
 - Knowledge of **CI/CD pipelines and containerized environments**
-- Actively seeking opportunities as **SDET / QA Automation Engineer / Test Engineer**
+- Experience working in **Agile environments**
+- Actively developing skills in modern automation technologies

 ---